 e.
 An alcohol test shall be administered as soon as practicable following the observations, and the district shall cease attempts to test if it is not administered within eight (8) hours.

 f.
-No driver shall, under any circumstances, be permitted to perform safety-sensitive functions after a determination that there is reasonable suspicion he or she is under the influence of alcohol or controlled substances.
-A driver reasonably suspected of being under the influence of alcohol or controlled substances shall not perform safety-sensitive functions until either, as appropriate, an alcohol test is administered and the driver’s concentration measures less than 0.02 or twenty-four (24) hours have elapsed since the determination of reasonable suspicion or until a negative controlled substances test is verified.
+No driver shall, under any circumstances, be permitted to perform safety-sensitive functions after a determination that there is reasonable suspicion they are under the influence of alcohol or controlled substances.
+A driver reasonably suspected of being under the influence of alcohol or controlled substances shall not perform safety-sensitive functions until either, as appropriate, an alcohol test is administered and the driver’s concentration measures less than the standard established by the FMCSA or twenty-four (24) hours have elapsed since the determination of reasonable suspicion or until a negative controlled substances test is verified.

 5. Return-to-Duty and Follow-up Testing

 b.
-If the district continues to employ a driver who has tested positive for alcohol or controlled substances or has otherwise violated Policy 5259, this procedure or the DOT and FMCSA regulations, the driver will be subject to return-to-duty testing before he or she can again perform safety-sensitive functions.
+If the district continues to employ a driver who has tested positive for alcohol or controlled substances or has otherwise violated Policy 5202, this procedure or the DOT and FMCSA regulations, the driver will be subject to return-to-duty testing before they can again perform safety-sensitive functions.
 In appropriate cases, the driver may also be subject to follow-up testing.

 c.
 Return-to-duty and follow-up testing shall be conducted in accordance with DOT regulations (49 C.F.R.
 Part 40, Subpart O).